memgraph/docs/docs/export-data/overview.md

 Query results can be exported to a CSV, TSV and JSON file [using Memgraph Lab](/memgraph-lab/user-manual#data-results).

 To export query results from Memgraph Lab:
 1. Run a query or select results you want to export.
 2. Click Export results and choose CSV.
 3. Save the file locally.

 Results can also be exported to a CSV file using the [`export_util.csv_query()` procedure](/mage/query-modules/python/export-util#csv_queryquery-file_path-stream) from MAGE - graph algorithms and modules library.

+## Where to next?

+Now that you exported data, [import](/import-data/overview.md) it back into a new Memgraph instance.